Preparation: Three Lessons from George Mitchell in Northern Ireland

 2. Take the opportunity to ask the right questions.

-At Public Conversations, we focus our preparation on questions that will equip the participants to participate in the dialogue as much as possible, such as: What would allow you to feel safe in these discussions?
+At Essential Partners, we focus our preparation on questions that will equip the participants to participate in the dialogue as much as possible, such as: What would allow you to feel safe in these discussions?
 What would inhibit you from participating in these discussions?
 What are you afraid of?
 What do you hope to achieve if all goes well?
 Who are you responsible for and what do they think?
 From the responses you gather, these conversations can help inform your structure of the meeting and the rules that guide it.

 3. Don’t forget to build relationships.